 I know.
 That’s a lot of parenthesis/not a lot of numbers for an ingredient list but it’s important for you to know that the possibilities are endless here.
 I have done this recipe a couple times and I will say this… do MORE than you think of everything and your tastebuds and nose will be soooooo pleased when you tear open that paper.
 I promise.

-If using dried shiitake, bring some water to a simmer on the stove top.
+If using dried shiitakes, bring some water to a simmer on the stove top.
 Use about twice as much water as you will mushrooms.
-Once the water is hot, remove from heat, toss in a handful or so of shiitake and press down with a spoon to submerge.
+Once the water is hot, remove from heat, toss in a handful or so of shiitakes and press down with a spoon to submerge.
 Right now, you are making a nice little mushroom broth that you will lightly spoon over the fish before baking.
+Let them soak for 30 minutes, then squeeze out the excess liquid and reserve both the mushrooms and the liquid.
 You can either use THESE mushrooms from the broth in your recipe, or cut up your fresh shiitake to sprinkle over the top.
-I like the broth the dried shiitake’s make, but prefer to use fresh as the ones I’m eating.
+I like the broth the dried shiitakes makes, but prefer to use fresh as the ones I’m eating.
 Make sense?
 I know.
 I’m rather long winded here.

 Let this sit as you prepare your veg.